 Walt Disney’s First-Ever Map of Disneyland—Revealed

-Can you spot all the differences between his vision and today’s park?
+Revealed!
+Explore the initial map of Disneyland that Walt Disney helped draw in 1953.
+Can you spot the differences between his vision and the modern park?

 Back when Disney products were to be watched, not experienced, Walt Disney had a vision: a theme park that felt like stepping into a magical new place.
 Now, we can finally witness Walt’s first dream.